A Tensor-EM Method for Large-Scale Latent Class Analysis with Binary Responses: Simulation Study

 The running time and MSE are reported, where MSE = $\sum_{j=1}^J \sum_{l=1}^L (\theta_{j,l} - \hat \theta_{j,l})^2/(JL)$.
 In some settings, the EM-random estimates have too large MSEs, so we also present the plots excluding the EM-random estimates to better visualize the MSEs of the other three methods.
 The results are based on 100 replications in each simulation setting.
 For the random-effect LCM, the population proportion vector $\pp$ and item parameters $\TT$ are first generated and the process of generating samples and estimation is repeated.
-The proportion vector $\pp$ is generated randomly to guarantee each class has enough samples (in settings with five classes we have $p_a \geq 0.1$ and in settings with ten classes we have $p_a \geq 0.08$ for all $a$).
+The proportion vector $\pp$ is generated randomly to guarantee each class has enough samples (in settings with five classes we have $p_l \geq 0.1$ and in settings with ten classes we have $p_l \geq 0.08$ for all $l$).
 For the fixed-effect LCM, the latent class membership $\ZZ$ and $\TT$ are generated and the process of sampling and estimation is repeated (so unlike in random-effect LCM, $\ZZ$ is the same for each replication).
+The convergence criterion for EM(CEM) algorithm is set as when the improvement in likelihood is less than 0.1 (which has a relative tolerance smaller than $10^{-5}$ in the considered simulation settings).

-Due to the space limitation, we present here three representative figures for each type of LCM (i.e., random-effect LCM and fixed-effect LCM) in Figures \ref{fig-rand-small}--\ref{fig-fix-big2}, and provide the rest simulation results in Supplementary Material.
+Due to the space limitation, we present here two representative figures for each type of LCM (i.e., random-effect LCM and fixed-effect LCM) in Figures \ref{fig-rand-small}--\ref{fig-fix-big}, and provide the rest simulation results in Supplementary Material.

-From the boxplots in Figures \ref{fig-rand-small}--\ref{fig-fix-big2} and those in Supplementary Material, we can see that for each setting, the MSE of the tensor-EM method is almost the same as that of the EM-true method.
+From the boxplots in Figures \ref{fig-rand-small}--\ref{fig-fix-big} and those in Supplementary Material, we can see that for each setting, the MSE of the tensor-EM method is almost the same as that of the EM-true method.
 The EM-random method sometimes yields local maximizer of log-likelihood function and thus its estimates have a large MSE.
 The tensor estimates alone have a larger MSE compared with the tensor-EM estimates but are more stable than the EM-random estimates.
 Comparing the running time of different algorithms, we can find that the tensor-EM method is computationally efficient, only second to the performance of EM-true with true parameters as initials values.
 On the other hand, the EM-random method can be computationally intensive because it needs more steps to converge.

 The sample size $N$, number of classes $L$ and number of items $J$ all affect the accuracy and running time of the methods examined.
 As the sample size $N$ increases, the accuracy of the methods is improved while they all need more time.
 As the number of classes $L$ increases, the MSE of EM-tensor estimates also becomes larger because we have more parameters to estimate.
 As the number of items $J$ increases, the accuracy of EM-tensor remains comparable to EM-true while the accuracy of tensor method alone is improved.
 The running time increases as $J, L$ becomes large.
 When the item parameters are generated in $ \{ 0.1,0.2,0.8,0.9\}$, the signal strength is strong and the estimates have smaller MSE compared with cases where item parameters are generated from $\{0.2,0.4,0.6,0.8\}$ where the signal strength is weaker.
 We also note that the random-effect and fixed-effect LCMs with the same $N, J, L$ and item parameters share similar orders of MSEs.